DhirajMeenavilli/Projects/Journal/Notes and Occurances.md

 Deep unthinking relaxation is also profoundly important to not just learning, but to the congealing of oneself with their humanity.

+It comes to be that almost all political situations boil down to goals, available paths/branching paths, incentives, and leveraging actions to generate the largest optionality, this comes as the natural other hand to single minded obsession.

 ## With Repect to Teaching and Sharing

 When you have people of all different cultureal contexts, domain knowledge, incentives, and levels of resistance to different proposed ideas, one has to fundamentally come at the practice of teaching and sharing as not correct or incorrect but rather perhaps a fundamental set of tenants and beliefs, and the exact scope of the conversation.